ANFTechTeam/avs-anf-datastore/README.md

 1. Click `Finish`
 1. Once the migration is complete, select the `Datastores` tab from your virtual machine's information pane to confirm your virtual machine is now on your ANF datastore.
 ![confirm vm is on anf datastore](./img/migrate_vm_step9.png)
-### Protect your virtual machine using NetApp's Cloud Backup Service for Virtual Machines (CBS for VMs)
+### Protect your virtual machine using NetApp's Cloud Backup for Virtual Machines
-Now that your virtual machine is stored on an Azure NetApp Files datastore, we can use NetApp's Cloud Backup Service for Virtual Machines (CBS for VMs) to create a snapshot-based backup that will be virtual machine consistent.
+Now that your virtual machine is stored on an Azure NetApp Files datastore, we can use NetApp's Cloud Backup for Virtual Machines to create a snapshot-based backup that will be virtual machine consistent.
 1. Click on the hamburger menu in the top left corner and select `Cloud Backup for Virtual Machines`
 ![select cbs for vms](./img/backup_step1.png)
 1. Click `Resource Groups`